drew-harris/testing-assignment/README.md

 ![alt text](https://github.com/drew-harris/testing-assignment/blob/2549476a65a98bb034a89865b9ae0e7440dab269/src/images/TestCasesTerminal1.PNG)

-You can click on any of the test.ts files to see what the test cases were and if all of them passed
+You can click on any of the .test.ts files to see what the test cases were and if all of them passed

 ![alt text](https://github.com/drew-harris/testing-assignment/blob/2549476a65a98bb034a89865b9ae0e7440dab269/src/images/TestCasesTerminal2.PNG)